JinA0218/JinA0218.github.io/_pages/about.md

 - <span >**Interpretable AI (Brain inspired AI)**</span>

 🌱 I lived in US(New York), Hong Kong, South Korea(Seoul, Daejeon) and I love building connections with people from diverse backgrounds.
-Happy to connect!
+Happy to connect!😊

 # 🔥 News
 - *2024.05*, &nbsp;🎉 One paper **submitted** to **NeurIPS 2024**!